 - Once the acquired data (or sample) is loaded in the data integration view,

-The Create an Unpivot Transform panel appears in Details.
+The Transpose Columns into Rows panel appears in Details.

-- Under Unpivot Columns select columns you want to include in the new table format.
-Selecting Select All will include all the listed columns.
+- Under Transpose Columns select columns you want to include in the new table format.
+Choose Select All to include all the listed columns.

 - Set Preview on grid on to preview the new format.